-I just felt it was not enough room for me because I was barely getting that half a thumb width at the top.
+I just felt there was not enough room for me because I was barely getting that half a thumb width at the top.

-So, I think basically Nike and Saucony sizing are exactly the same at least they are in my size.
+So, I think basically Nike and Saucony sizing is exactly the same at least in my size.
 So, I’m happy to have to take a 13 in both of them.

 I never actually had an ON shoe so it might be a good test to see what size I would actually take based on their size chart.

 Unfortunately, they don’t seem to give an actual sort of centimeter actual foot length measurement, but in the men’s sizes, they do give the Japan size which seems to be the centimeter length of the insole.

 So, I’ve seen that working in a 31.5 (12.4”) or a 32 (12.5”) length and that is equivalent to their UK 13.5, it seems.

 I think if I were to get an ON shoe, I’d probably take an initial stab at 13.5.
 Unfortunately, they don’t do a 13 so I kind of stuck between the two.